 Whenever the instance resources need to be updated, you get an alert that the instances will need to reboot to update.
 The system asks you to select when you want the resources reconfigured (servers rebooted).
 You can force the change with "Force update" option or schedule it to a specific day and time.

-Before you install all the applications on the instance and complete their respective tasks in itopia, end user logins will not be allowed to the VM.
+You need to install all the applications on the instance and mark all the installation tasks as complete in itopia for the end user logins to be allowed in the instance.
 In other words, once you complete all the installation tasks, system allows logins to the server and scales the other instances resources according to your selected schedule (reboot needed).
 If you selected "Force update" option, the changes will be done right away.

 Autoscaling failed creating a new instance